mbednarek360/MNEvolution/README.md

+# MNEvolution

-Genetic learning algorithm based on generating and mutating nodes that are guessing matricies.
-Includes a GUI and charts for running and testing generations
+### Genetic learning algorithm based on generating and mutating nodes that are guessing matricies.

+##### ⚠Still in alpha, can be very buggy and unoptomized.⚠️

+MNEvolution includes a GUI for training and monitoring loss and adjusting settings.